SayWhat Review (2026): The Meter, the Add-Ons, Fine Print

 SayWhat is a real product with a real thesis, the best lead-minded feature set in its price band, and the most founder-dependent public record we have measured in this category.

-What you are buying at $59.99 is a meter that fits light posters; what you are told you are buying, the community and the coaching, costs extra; and what would normally de-risk the purchase, other customers' documented experience, does not exist yet.
+What you are buying at $59.99 is a meter that fits light posters; what you are told you are buying, the community, costs extra; and what would normally de-risk the purchase, other customers' documented experience, does not exist yet.

 FAQ